ajsnow/Forthwith/README.md

 ```
 Okay, now that we can print the world to the console, let's work on the simulation.
 The trivial algorithm is to count the neighbors of every cell, making the critter alive if the count is 3, not changed if 2 and dead otherwise.

-First, we'll abstract moving the cell coordinates around.
+First, we'll factor moving the cell coordinates around.
 Then, we'll abstract over applying an arbitrary function to each neighbor.
 After that, we'll make a word that counts the living neighbors by accumulating the live ones.
-Finally, we'll implement the state update algo based on that count.
+Finally, we'll do the state update comparisons based on that count.

 Let's see how that looks: